knutwalker/typed-actors/README.md

 response: MyResponse = MyResponse(foo)
 ```

-Next up, learn how mix multiple unlerated messages into the checked type.
+Next up, learn how to mix multiple unrelated messages into the checked type.